7 Key Tips to Plan a Successful Webinar

 For example, maybe you have some sort of infographic or animation you want to incorporate.
 Maybe there’s a short video you want to embed in one of your slides.
 Or, perhaps sharing your screen for a portion of the presentation would help to bring some added clarity.
 Yes, slides are important.
 But, they don’t need to be the only tool in your toolbox when hosting your webinar!

 It doesn’t matter whether you’re sitting in an auditorium or watching someone on a screen—a monotone and dry presenter will manage to bore everyone to tears.
 During a webinar, it’s far easier for your attendees to give in to distractions without you even knowing.
-So, it’s imperative that you find a speaker who is extra animated and engaging to hold your audience’s interest.
+So, it’s imperative that you find a speaker who is engaging and extra animated to hold your audience’s interest.

 TIP: Consider incorporating multiple speakers into your webinar.
 Not only does it bring more valuable insights and perspectives to the table, but it also naturally keeps things more interesting.
 If you do go this route, make sure you have an assigned moderator in case the conversation gets off track.